nomanalbadhon/AI-Assistant-chatBot-/README.md

 # MAD AI - Your Personal AI Assistant

-A versatile AI assistant application built with Flutter that integrates multiple AI functionalities including a ChatBot.This project was developed as part of a university assignment and showcases the use of modern app development techniques and the integration of powerful AI models.
+A versatile AI assistant application built with Flutter that integrates AI functionalities a ChatBot.This project was developed as part of a university assignment and showcases the use of modern app development techniques and the integration of powerful AI models.

 ## Features